Local thermometry of NbSe$_2$ flake with delta-$T$ noise measurements: Device fabrication and its - and -behavior

 Out of four gold contact pads, three provide electrical contact to the flake (labelled with C$1$, C$2$ and C$3$).
-Fig.~\ref{fig1}(b) demonstrates temperature ($T$) dependence of the normalized quasi- four-terminal linear-response resistances: $R_{12}$ measured between pads C$1$ and C$2$ (blue circles), and $R_{3}$ measured between pads C$3$ and both pads C$1$ and C$2$ in parallel~(red crosses).
+Fig.~\ref{fig1}(b) demonstrates temperature ($T$) dependence of the normalized quasi- four-terminal linear-response resistances which excludes the wiring contribution of the setup: $R_{12}$ measured between pads C$1$ and C$2$ (blue circles), and $R_{3}$ measured between pads C$3$ and both pads C$1$ and C$2$ in parallel~(red crosses).
 At room temperature these resistances are approximately~$800\,\Omega$ and $6\,\text{k}\Omega$, respectively.
-Upon cooling, in the vicinity of $T\approx6\,\text{K}$ where the flake enters the superconducting transition region~\cite{Khestanova2018}, both $R_{12}$ and $R_{3}$ first demonstrate steep decrease.
-At further cooling, however, the behavior of $R_{12}(T)$ and $R_{3}(T)$ is different.
+Upon cooling down, in the vicinity of $T\approx6\,\text{K}$ where the flake enters the superconducting transition region~\cite{Khestanova2018}, both $R_{12}$ and $R_{3}$ first demonstrate steep decrease.
+Upon further cooling, however, the behavior of $R_{12}(T)$ and $R_{3}(T)$ is different.
 While $R_{12}(T)$ monotonically decreases down to the lowest available $T=0.7\,\text{K}$, $R_{3}(T)$ starts increasing at around $T\approx5\,\text{K}$, reaching $6\,\text{k}\Omega$ at~$4.2\,\text{K}$ and $17\,\text{k}\Omega$ at~$0.7\,\text{K}$ (the $T$-dependence below~$4.2\,\text{K}$ is not shown).
+We emphasize that the observed resistance change due to the decrease of~$T$ is approximately~$100\,\Omega$ and by far exceeds the normal resistance of gold electrodes beneath the flake (approximately~$10\,\Omega$).
 As we argue below, this behavior reflects the formation of a tunnel-type contact between the flake and the gold pad~C$3$.
+We will show that it is characterized by the average transmission probability $\langle\tau\rangle\approx0.5$ which is not much smaller than unity.
+Still, we will refer to this contact as to the TJ in contrast to the contacts at the C1(C2)/NbSe2 interfaces.
 Magnetic field destroys superconductivity of the flake, see the inset of Fig.~\ref{fig1}(b) for the curves of~$R_{12}(B)$ at both $T=4.2\,\text{K}$ and $0.7\,\text{K}$.
+Here, the observed steps are likely related to the thickness inhomogeneity of the flake.
+This inhomogeneity is most clearly manifested in the $T$-dependence of the four-terminal resistance of another thin flake, see SM Fig.~S1(b).
+At the same time, we do not observe similar step features for the thick flake, see Fig.~S2(b).
 Additional transport data obtained on another exfoliated thin flake on prepatterned gold contacts as well as data obtained on lithographically patterned thick flake are demonstrated in Supplementary Material Fig.~S1 and Fig.~S2, respectively.
-We note that generally most of our interfaces between prepatterned gold and NbSe$_2$ turn out to be in the few hundred Ohms range and demonstrate monotonically decreasing $R(T)$ upon cooling down.
+We note that generally most of interfaces between prepatterned gold and NbSe$_2$ in our devices turn out to be in the few hundred Ohms range and demonstrate monotonically decreasing $R(T)$ upon cooling down.
 The fact that some of the contacts demonstrate tunnel characteristics is occasional and is not controlled~\cite{Hoshi2019}.
 In Supplementary Material Fig.~S3 we show one more example of a tunnel contact on another thin NbSe$_2$ flake.